bladshed/project_3/README.md

    * Google fonts and Font awesome
       * these two libraries were used for my fonts and icons.
 They have cool fonts and icons.

+   * Express framework
+      * provides a thin layer of fundamental web application features

+   * HBS framework
+      * helps to develop an application that connects backend and frontend

+   * Stripe
+      * used this dependency to be able to test my payment feature

 ### FUNCTIONAL AND NON FUNCTIONAL REQUIREMENTS